 If this list, supra, hasn’t turned you off, and you still wanna get a Motorola hand-held transceiver, then I recommend following the steps, below, before getting your Motorola transceiver for your HAM operation needs and wants:

 - Once you get approved, then find an authorized Motorola dealer and representative.
 Motorola dealers and representatives provide the hand-held transceivers and will program them for you — usually, they provide free programing for a certain amount of frequencies and entitlements, then you must pay for additional frequencies.
-Of course, you can just purchase the hand-held transceiver; and, you can use your own legally purchased CPS, after you’re approved, or your might have a registered Motorola programmer in your department that can program the frequencies and entitlements for you;
+Of course, you can just purchase the hand-held transceiver, learn to use the CPS, and program your Motorola, and install the entitlement keys;

 - If you buy used, make certain you get the serial numbers checked with Motorola.
 Often times, sellers will get a Motorola and change up the serial numbers.
 If this happens, Motorola will not provide your with support.

 - Take your time and research the Motorola hand-held transceiver you want — these are super expensive hand-held transceivers; and, you wanna make certain you get the one that meets your needs — for example bandwidth…know the bandwidth or your Motorola — if you’re using frequencies in the 443.0 megahertz range, and your Motorola’s lowest frequency is 450.0 megahertz, you won’t be able to program a 443.0 megahertz frequency; because, it’s below 450.0 megahertz;

 - The narrow bandwidth FCC ruling might not apply to you; so, make certain your hand-held transceiver is programed with wide-bandwidth — if not, you will have to purchase an entitlement key to unlock the transceiver to accept wide-bandwidth; and,